slevomat/coding-standard/README.md

 In PHP 7.0, a [`Throwable` interface was added](https://wiki.php.net/rfc/throwable-interface) that allows catching and handling errors in more cases than `Exception` previously allowed.
 So, if the catch statement contained `Exception` on PHP 5.x, it means it should probably be rewritten to reference `Throwable` on PHP 7.x.
 This sniff enforces that.

+#### SlevomatCodingStandard.Exceptions.RequireNonCapturingCatch 🔧🚧

+Sniff provides the following settings:

+* `enable`: either to enable or not this sniff.
+By default, it is enabled for PHP versions 8.0 or higher.

+It requires non-capturing catch when the variable with exception is not used.

 #### SlevomatCodingStandard.TypeHints.DeclareStrictTypes 🔧

 Enforces having `declare(strict_types = 1)` at the top of each PHP file.
 Allows configuring how many newlines should be between the `<?php` opening tag and the `declare` statement.